niccmac/dataStructures/README.md

 ## Stack

-- is a linear data structure that uses series of connected nodes.
+- is an elementary data structure.
+- last item in is the first item out.
-- data is not stored in a particular memory location or index, each node stores the data and the address of the next node.
+- data is stored in a particular index.
-- elements are linked using these pointers.
-- the first node is known as the head.
-- the final node is identified as its node pointer data will be null.

 ### Disadvantages...